 Simpkins chops up the leaves and mixes them with roughly equal parts brown sugar and a combination of materials known as bokashi bran.
 The brown sugar helps release moisture in the plant and acts as a food source for beneficial bacteria in the mix, while bokashi bran is mix of materials inoculated with EM1, or effective microorganisms, a slew of beneficial bacteria.

 That mix is put through a process of lactobacillus fermentation for about three days.
 The fermented leaf mix is then run through a cheesecloth or a cider press, resulting in a powerful liquid nutrient mix.

 It can be used right away or stored, because the sugar helps preserve the mix and removes the need for refrigeration.
 That permits the mix to be stored at room temperature.

-When the mix is ready to be applied, Simkins first pours it into a tank with a large aerator.
+When the mix is ready to be applied, Simpkins first pours it into a tank with a large aerator.
 He then allows the mix to aerate for a few hours, until the materials are well combined.
-Simkins, who has four 2,500-gallon tanks, said he pours about 3 gallons of mix into about 2,500 gallons of water.
+Simpkins, who has four 2,500-gallon tanks, said he pours about 3 gallons of mix into about 2,500 gallons of water.
 The tanks are connected to drip irrigation lines located in the fields and greenhouse.

 Timing is Everything